CertifiedTrue/certifiedtrue.github.io/README.md

 ## Goals
 Certnet has the following goals:
-* Create enterprise grade, open source, distributed ledger and applications to support LRI certified business transactions.
+* Create enterprise grade, open source, distributed ledger and applications to support LIR certified business transactions.

 * Provide neutral, open, and community-driven blockchain supported by technical and business governance

 * Build technical communities to develop blockchain and shared ledger apps, and validate blockchain transactions for certification.
 Read about our [incentives for validators](https://certnet.io).

-* Educate the Legal, Real Estate and Insurance community about the market opportunity for blockchain technology.
+* Educate the Legal, Insurance an Real Estate community about the market opportunity for blockchain technology.

 * Promote our community of communities taking a validator and transactor approach with our blockchain and apps.